Crypto Miners Fool Nvidia's Anti-Mining Limiter With $6 HDMI Dummy Plug

 The GeForce RTX 3060 has got to be one of the most controversial graphics card launches in recent years.
 Arriving in a time of turmoil, the mid-range Ampere graphics card has been sought after by cryptocurrency miners for its Ethereum mining prowess.
 Although Nvidia put an anti-mining algorithm in place to nerf the GeForce RTX 3060's hash rate in Ethereum, the mechanism didn't last very long.
 As odd as it may sound, Nvidia gave away the keys to its own kingdom when the chipmaker accidentally released a GeForce beta driver that disabled the limiter.

 However, the beta driver doesn't completely unlock Ethereum mining as there are still some restrictions present.
 For starters, the driver supposedly limits the mining activities to one GeForce RTX 3060.
 It does this by requiring the graphics card needed to communicate with the motherboard through a PCIe 3.0 x8 interface as a minimum, meaning PCIe x1 risers are useless.
-Furthermore, a monitor has to be connected to the GeForce RTX 3060 as well.
+Furthermore, a monitor has to be connected to the GeForce RTX 3060 via the HDMI port or DisplayPort output.

 Nvidia's conditions aren't as demanding as they may sound.
 The PCIe 3.0 x8 requirement only means that you'll need to pick up a motherboard that has sufficient PCIe 3.0 x8 slots to house the number of GeForce RTX 3060 that you plan to stick in it.
 The second requisite seems expensive since you'd need to connect a monitor to each GeForce RTX 3060.
 However, Nvidia's driver isn't as smart as the chipmaker makes it out to be — The driver detects if a monitor is connected to the graphics card, but it can't tell the difference if it's a real display or not.
 Therefore, an HDMI dummy plug, which retails for as low as $5.99 on Amazon, easily tricks Nvidia's driver into thinking that a display is effectively present when in reality, it isn't.